intel-analytics/ipex-llm/scala/ppml/demo/README.md

 ### Prepare the Key

 #### Enclave key
-You need to generate your enclave key using the command below, and keep it safely for future remote attestations and to start SGX enclaves more securely.
+You need to generate your enclave key using the command below, keep it safely for future remote attestations and to start SGX enclaves more securely.

 It will generate a file `enclave-key.pem` in your present working directory, which will be your enclave key.
 To store the key elsewhere, modify the outputted file path.